tensorturtle/cycarla/README.md

 # [Donate](https://buy.stripe.com/aEUeVkaAuc8XgP69AB)

-If you find CYCARLA valuable, please [make a one-time pay-what-you-can donation!](https://buy.stripe.com/aEUeVkaAuc8XgP69AB) Funds go towards purchasing equipment to work on compatibility, feature development, and my self-preservation fund.
+If you find CYCARLA valuable, please [make a donation!](https://buy.stripe.com/aEUeVkaAuc8XgP69AB)

+Funds go towards purchasing equipment to work on compatibility, feature development, and to my self-preservation fund.

 # [Community on Discord]()

-CYCARLA started as a passion project by [@tensorturtle](https://github.com/tensorturtle)
+CYCARLA began two years ago as a fun 'future of cycling vision' demo at the [Bike2CAV](https://www.bike2cav.at/en/home-2/) consortium presentation at Salzburg Research.
+Since then it has been my passion project.

-Right now, we meet on Discord, [so join us there!]()
+Users, contributors, and anyone else interested in this project are invited to the Discord, [so join us there!]()

 # Errata

-CYCARLA, also written 'CyCARLA' or 'Cycarla'
+CYCARLA is also stylized 'CyCARLA' or 'Cycarla'

-is pronounced: *"sai-karla"*
+It is pronounced: *"sai-karla"*